cake-tech/monerocom-guides/docs/tutorials/buy-vpn-privately-monero.md

 The simplest way to purchase a VPN privately is to use [Monero (XMR)](https://monero.com), the gold standard in private digital payments.
 Luckily, there are several excellent VPN options that directly accept Monero as a payment method.

-Ulikely Bitcoin payments, Monero payments hide the sender, receiver, and amount.
+Ulike Bitcoin payments, Monero payments hide the sender, receiver, and amount.
 If you use a [non-custodial wallet](https://monero.com/wallets) to pay for your VPN with Monero, it offers similar privacy benefits as paying with cash.

 {: .friendly}
 Need to buy your first Monero (XMR)?
 Check out [our guide on how to buy Monero (XMR)](https://monero.com/trade)!